google/syzkaller/docs/pseudo_syscalls.md

 First, think about the scope of the pseudo-syscall and which systems and subsystems it will be related to.
-The executor includes a fixed set of C header files containing the code of the pseudo-syscalls.
+The executor includes a fixed set of C header files `executor/common*.h` containing the code of the pseudo-syscalls.
 Check if the new one can fit in one of the existing files before creating a new one.
-These header files are defined in [gen.go](../pkg/csource/gen.go):

-    executorFilenames := []string{
-            "common_linux.h",
-            "common_bsd.h",
-            "common_fuchsia.h",
-            "common_windows.h",
-            "common_test.h",
-            "common_kvm_amd64.h",
-            "common_kvm_arm64.h",
-            "common_usb_linux.h",
-            "common_usb_netbsd.h",
-            "common_usb.h",
-            "android/android_seccomp.h",
-            "kvm.h",
-            "kvm_amd64.S.h",
-    }

 For instance, if our new pseudo-syscall is Linux-specific, then [common_linux.h](../executor/common_linux.h) would be the place to put it.